 We calculate basic and diluted net loss per share allocable to common stockholders using the weighted-average number of shares of common stock, par value \$0.001 per share, or Common Stock outstanding during the period, less any shares subject to repurchase or forfeiture.
-There were no shares of our Common Stock outstanding subject to repurchase or forfeiture for the three months ended March 31, 2015 and 2014.
+There were no shares of our Common Stock outstanding subject to repurchase or forfeiture for the three and six months ended June 30, 2015 and 2014.

-Since we are in a net loss position, we have excluded outstanding stock options and restricted stock units, all of which are subject to forfeiture, as well as warrants for the purchase of our Common Stock from our calculation of diluted net loss per share.
+Since we are in a net loss position, we have excluded outstanding stock options, all of which are subject to forfeiture, as well as warrants for the purchase of our Common Stock from our calculation of diluted net loss per share.